ilansav25/pr.com_/README.md

-# pr.com_
+# pr.com
- maven and selenium project
+Payioneer project of testing with Selenium